-Thanks mainly to COVID shutting down international holidays, LandCruiser numbers in the state’s top end have grown to plague like proportions.
-It is estimated that the “kings of the road” will outnumber residents by 2023.
+Every dry season, LandCruiser numbers in the state’s top end grow to plague like proportions as southerners look to escape the gloom of a mild Perth winter.
+It is estimated that during the dry season the “kings of the road” outnumber residents by 2:1.

 Local LandCruisers have found themselves battling the introduced rigs for car park space in pubs, shopping centres and any roadhouses.